Puza24/etherscan-registration-task/README.md

 In `sign_up.feature` there is an example of `e2e` test, which is step-by-step flow of the actual sign up flow for a new user.

-Since given env is PROD, actual sign up is not possible to automate completely (due to CAPTCHA), so I've defined the steps after submitting the sign up form to only log the particular step.
+Since given environment is PROD, actual sign up is not possible to automate completely (due to CAPTCHA), so I've defined the steps after submitting the sign up form to only log the particular step.

 ## Automation